Leland Sklar: Career

 Sklar worked on the Phil Collins album No Jacket Required and toured as part of Collins' band on The No Jacket Required World Tour from February through July 1985.
 Sklar worked again with Collins on the album ...But Seriously in 1989 and toured with the Seriously, Live!
 World Tour, which ran between February and October 1990, covering 121 dates.
 Sklar toured again with Collins on The First Final Farewell Tour (2004–2005) and the Not Dead Yet Tour (2017–2019).

 In 1993 while recording at The Site in Marin County on what would become Linda Ronstadt's album Winter Light, Sklar got a phone call from Michael Frondelli, who ran Capitol Records Studios and was producing a band, the Barefoot Servants.
-They needed a bass player and would he be interested?
+They were looking for a bass player and asked if he was interested.
 Frondelli sent Sklar a demo cassette and, after three notes, Sklar said "count me in".
 Sklar had never met the three other seasoned musicians before: Jon Butcher (guitar, vocals), Ben Schultz (guitar, mandolin, slide guitar), and Ray Brinker (drums, percussion).
 The foursome rehearsed and cut the first, self-titled album, Barefoot Servants, live in the studio.
 The band followed by going on The Southern Spirit Tour in 1994 with The Marshall Tucker Band, 38 Special, The Fabulous Thunderbirds, and the Outlaws.
 They called it Bubbapolooza.
 Over time, the Barefoot Servants became a cult band; the label (Epic) offered little support.
 Eleven years after their first album, the Barefoot Servants recorded a second album at Ben Schultz's home studio, this time with Neal Wilkinson on drums.
 They called it Barefoot Servants 2, reminiscent of the line from the Bob Dylan song All Along the Watchtower.
 (Jon Butcher is a great admirer of Jimi Hendrix.)
 The album was released in August 2005 on the Atom Records label.

 Sklar performed again with James Taylor, Carole King, Danny Kortchmar and Russ Kunkel in a series of six shows at the Troubadour on November 28–30, 2007 for the 50th Anniversary of the club.
 They all teamed up again for the Troubadour Reunion Tour in 2010.

-Sklar did the Falling In Between Tour with Toto in 2007-2008, filling in for his friend Mike Porcaro, who was stricken with ALS.
-Sklar united again with Toto in 2016-2017 on the Toto XIV Tour.
+Sklar did the Falling In Between Tour with Toto in 2007–2008, filling in for his friend Mike Porcaro, who was stricken with ALS.
+Sklar united again with Toto in 2016–2017 on the Toto XIV Tour.

 Sklar has also toured with Lyle Lovett, Peter Asher, Véronique Sanson, Tracy Chapman, Van Dyke Parks, and Judith Owen, among others.